Frequently asked questions with answers. If you cannot find any answers to your questions here, please email us at firstname.lastname@example.org

 (The shutter of the camera is triggered half way through the delay time.)

 For distance you will need to calculate how far the motors moves as weight, incline and the motor used will effect the distance covered.
-It is best to set the speed to 1% and try a few different times to get it to move 1mm.
-Then you can use the percentage to represent distance in millimetres.
+It is best to set the speed to 100% and try a few different interval times to get it to move the required distance you need.

 Speed can be changed by pressing the up and down buttons to increase or decrease the speed.
 This can be altered whilst the time lapse sequence has started in order to manually ramp/feather and ease in/out a shot.